MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 ### -ApplicationId
 Specifies the application ID of the service principal that is used in application-based authentication.

 This parameter has been reintroduced in preview with version 4.7.1-preview.
-For more information about Application-based authentication and supported cmdlets, please see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).
+For more information about Application-based authentication and supported cmdlets, see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).

 ```yaml
 Type: String